NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerInternationalization/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Daily translation hackathons with members of the Slicer community
+1. Daily translation hackathons at 12 pm EST (Boston time) with members of the Slicer community
 1. Use case of Weblate project translation

 ## Progress and Next Steps